-- It is advisable to go to the nearest HSBC Branch to change your PIN and do not use sequential numbers, series of the same numbers and obvious numbers, such as your telephone number, ID number, date of birth, driving licence, passport or other easily accessible personal information as your PIN.
+- It is advisable to go to the nearest HSBC Branch to change your PIN and do not use sequential numbers and obvious numbers, such as your telephone number, ID number, date of birth, driving licence, passport or other easily accessible personal information as your PIN.

 - Change your PIN regularly for precaution.

-- You must not disclose the PIN to any person, including any employee of the Bank.
+- Do not disclose your credit card details or PIN to any other person, including any employee of the Bank.

-- You must not allow anyone to have access to your PIN.
+- Do not allow anyone to have access to your PIN.